sithmel/diogenes/README.md

 missingDeps
 -----------
-This method returns an array of service names that are not in the registry, but are dependencies of of some service.
+This method returns an array of service names that are not in the registry, but are dependencies of another service.
 This can be useful for debugging.

 getMetadata